nakasendo/nakasendo/doc/nakasendo/docs/Primitives.md

 ## Polynomial <a name="Polynomial"></a>
 **Description**

-Polynomial means _many terms_.
-Polynomials can have constants, variables and exponents, but never division by a variable.
+A Polynomial is a mathematical expression consisting of many terms where each term contains a constant multiplied by a variable to an exponent.

 **Code Examples**